angular/tsickle/README.md

 ## Usage

-Tsickle is a library, designed to be used by a program that knows how to interact within a larger program that interacts with TypeScript and the Closure compiler.
+Tsickle is a library, designed to be used by a larger program that interacts with TypeScript and the Closure compiler.

 Some known clients are: